devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 1.Logout of the AWS Management Console session or Open a different browser.
 Sign into the AWS account as **MyWorkshopUser** with the password you created earlier.
 Go to the <a href="https://console.aws.amazon.com/systems-manager/" target="_blank">AWS Systems Manager console</a>.
 In the navigation pane, choose **Session Manager**

 2.Click **Start session**, select the **ProdOnPrem** name, click on **start Session** and a new session windows should open for you.
-This demonstrates that you can manage on-premise systems with Session Manager.
+This demonstrates that you can manage on-premises systems with Session Manager.

 3.In the Session Manager session type the following:
 ```bash